AryanJ-NYC/angular-5-heroku-boilerplate/README.md

 # Angular 2 Heroku Boilerplate
 This README outlines how to quickly deploy a project to Heroku using same files used in [angular.io](https://angular.io) tutorials.
+This project is meant to be as minimal as possible.

 ## Prerequisites
 * [Git](http://git-scm.com/)